foerstner-lab/COVERnant/README.md

 # COVERnant

-A tool to generate and minipulate coverage plots based on BAM files.
+A tool to generate and manipulate coverage plots based on BAM files.